Sitecore/Sitecore.Demo.Edge/docs/projects/website.md

 The `\items` folder contains serialized Sitecore content items for this demo.
 The serialized paths are configured in `*.module.json` files in the parent directory.

-- `InitItems.module.json` configures items which this template needs to push before deploying JSS items using `jss deploy` (command that is not used in this demo that is developed using Sitecore-first).
+- `InitItems.module.json` configures items which this solution needs to push before deploying other items.
-- `EdgeWebsite.module.json` contains developer-owned configuration items which are created by the JSS website.
+- `EdgeWebsite.module.json` contains developer-owned items for the website.
-- `EdgeWebsite-Content.module.json` contains content items which are created by the JSS website.
+- `EdgeWebsite-Content.module.json` contains content items for the website.
 It's a good practice to put content into a separate module, so it can be excluded from packaging and deployment.
+- `Roles.module.json` contains a custom demo Sitecore roles.

-See Sitecore Content Serialization documentation for more information.
+See [Sitecore Content Serialization documentation](https://doc.sitecore.com/xp/en/developers/103/developer-tools/sitecore-content-serialization.html) for more information.

 ### Sitecore Platform Project